top of page

 A GI is putting a Breakfast and a Supper unit in his shovel carrier before going into an assault in Germany, 1945.

-Over time the carton grew slighly larger.
+Over time the carton grew slightly larger.
 Originally the outer carton was a snug fit over the inner carton.
-The hight of the inner carton was dictated by the hight of the 300 x 106 can.
-When the can was inserted into a protective sleeve, the height of the inner carton, and subsequently the outer carton, was increased.
+The height of the inner carton was dictated by the height of the 300 x 106 tin can.
+When the tin can was inserted into its protective sleeve, the height of the inner carton, and subsequently the outer carton, had to be increased.

 Conclusion